mace015/nginx-proxy-docker/README.md

 ##### I get a 503 error.
 Make sure your nginx-proxy container is connected to the same network as the container you try to proxy to, see the installation instructions for more information.

+##### When using SSL or Letsencrypt the proxy refuses connections on port 443/HTTPS.
+This is due to [this issue](https://github.com/jwilder/nginx-proxy/issues/317), to remedy this, remove the nginx-proxy container (`docker rm nginx-proxy`) and restart the proxy.